 However, some of the work has been done by other people; see the Links page of our website for various third-party ports.

 We have no plans to write such a port ourselves; none of us has an iPhone, and developing and publishing applications for it looks awkward and expensive.
-Such a port would probably depend upon the stalled Mac OS X port (see question A.3.6).

 However, there is a third-party SSH client for the iPhone and iPod Touch called pTerm, which is apparently based on PuTTY.
 (This is nothing to do with our similarly-named